 Death Star | |

 Printing the Planet or Moon of your choice is only a part of creating your own lamp.
 You'll also need a Lamp Base to illuminate your Planet or Moon.
 I am providing several different Lamp Bases, all with a matching M75x4 thread.
 All of the Bases below will work for all of the Planets and Moons.
-Except for the Legacy Base and the Bambu Base, these are original creations as well.
+Except for the Legacy Base, these are original creations as well.
 The Legacy Base is a direct remix of Frank Deschners's base from his Designer Moon Lamp.
 I only added threads for socket and lamp.
 The Bambu Base is inspired by Bambu Lab's lamp base for their LED Lamp Kit.
 Depending on which base you choose, you will need different hardware for assembly.
 You will find a detailed BOM and assembly instructions below.

 Links to shops are only suggestions on where you can find parts.
 I am not connected to any of the linked vendors and don't endorse them.
 Links are also supposed to show you how the required parts are called and look like.